19 Jan JOB OPPORTUNITY: Program Director at CATA

 Electronic submissions sent through this link are preferred.
 All submissions will be acknowledged and are confidential within the hiring team.

 Candidates should include a resume and a cover letter that describes how their qualifications and experience match the needs and mission of CATA.
-The search will remain open and applications accepted until the right candidate is identified, with interested candidates strongly encouraged to apply by February 18.
+The search will remain open and applications accepted until the right candidate is identified.

 CATA is an Equal Employment Opportunity employer and actively seeks a diverse pool of candidates.
 CATA welcomes people from all racial and ethnic backgrounds, abilities, gender identities, religions, ages, and sexual orientations to apply.